-Striped bass are some of the hardest hitting fish that’ll tear line and taste great off the grill.
-They’ve got a wide ranging habitat and a veracious appetite, making them a popular target across the county.
+Striped bass is some of the hardest-hitting fish that’ll tear line and taste great off the grill.
+They’ve got a wide-ranging habitat and a veracious appetite, making them a popular target across the county.

 They’re diet is broad, ranging from smaller fish to crustaceans, squid, and octopus.
 This allows anglers to play with all sorts of lures and baits that’ll produce action during a striper run.

 But there are some dependable baits worth throwing year round that every angler needs to know when surf fishing.
 These baits will cover organic baits, some found at your local sport tackle – others totally free!

 I like having a bait that’ll stay secure on the hook with a smell that’ll entice a bite.
 The surf can make cowards of us all – it’s rough and unforgiving at times.

 Even with the right amount of weight anchoring your rig, bait such as shrimp and mackerel will tear off after it begins to soak.